sew-dulanji/Home-Price-Prediction-Model/README.md

 Welcome to the Real Estate Price Prediction project!
 This repository contains a step by step process of how to build a web application that predicts real estate prices using machine learning techniques.
 The project is structured into three main components: model building, server setup, and user interface development.

 # Project Overview
-This project will walk you through the following steps:
+This project will walk you through the following steps:<br>
 **Model Building**: Utilize the Bangalore home prices dataset from Kaggle to build a predictive model using scikit-learn and linear regression.
 The model will incorporate several key data science concepts, including:
             - Data loading and cleaning
             - Outlier detection and removal